Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 we can use them together in a simulation algorithm, that we are going to implement in the rev language.

-We want to simulate over the length of the branch, which we name  `branch_length`.
+We want to simulate over the length of the branch, which we name  `branchLength`.
 This branch length is specified $a priori$ (it is a parameter of the simulation procedure).
 The rate of evolution is also specified $a priori$ and is named `rate`.
 Let’s say, for instance: